| Department

 may be accompanied by other individuals to advise them as they deem

-b.
+necessary. b.
 Appointment of

 Alternates: Alternate work group members may be appointed by written